avaxman/INFOMGP-Practical3/README.md

 ###Input

 The input is the same as in previous practicals; you will notice that there are no user constraints in the given data, since we focus on the FEM part.
+Use `emptyconstraints.txt` in case of these scenes.

 The program is loaded by giving two TXT files as arguments to the executable (three arguments in total; the first being the data folder again): one describing the scene, and another the user-prescribed distance constraints.
 It is similar to the format in the first practical, but with extensions.
 That means that there is no backward compatibility; you will have to update files you already made (a bit).